aureliayang/EcoSLIM_CONUS/src/README.md

 * If we rearrange the array or just label the array?
 # Load Balancing (LB)
 * The idea of LB in EcoSLIM is borrowed from ***OhHelp: A Scalable Domain-Decomposing Dynamic Load Balancing for Particle-in-Cell Simulations*** and then modified based on the own characteristics of EcoSLIM (***Nakashima et al., 2009, Ics'09: Proceedings of the 2009 Acm Sigarch International Conference on Supercomputing***).
 * Code is started with a number of GPUs (subdomains) fewer than the total number of GPUs used.
-Manager rank periodically check the number of particles on each GPU.
-If the number is larger than a given number, a new GPU will be started to help this GPU/subdomain.
+Manager rank periodically checks the number of particles on each GPU.
+If the number of particles on a GPU is larger than a given number, one more GPU will be started to help that GPU/subdomain.
 * For a subdomain with more than one GPU, source particle from positive PME will be added into the GPU with the fewest number of particles.